AndrewNow/moebius-hypermedia/README.md

 # To create a new publication, you must create a new branch with the name of the artwork.
 # Once the branch is deployed, create a new subdomain on Vercel at https://vercel.com/devrevuemoebius-gmailcom/moebius-hypermedia/settings/domains
 # The branch should be assigned to that subdomain in order to upload properly.
+# Be sure to add the TXT record in the "Domain pending verification" error.
+Update the record on the official revuemoebius Vercel account.
 # Once uploaded, simply add the URL to the CMS on the primary Revue Moebius repo!